sat135/Brainster_G2_T1_Beautifai/README.md

  * DenseNet201
  * DenseNet169

-To construct this classifier, we used pre-trained CNN.

-Eventhough most of the validation accuracy were over 80%, the best performing model wer ResNet models, particulary ResNet101.
-The top 3 results are as follows:
+Eventhough most of the validation accuracy were over 80%, the best performing model were ResNet models, particulary ResNet101.
+The top results are as follows:
-Model | Test Accuracy
+Model | Validation Accuracy
 ------------ | -------------
 ResNet101 | 0.90902
 ResNet101 | 0.90825

+Best overall results were achieved with transfer-learning using pre-trained ResNet101 an re-train it on our data in ImageNet - 50 epoch, Batch size - 15; Accuracy 90,9%.

+### Phase 3: Validation